NTU-FRELab/fish-flow/README.md

       | 825K           | 82.5K            |

     * Transect: Survey transects.
 T1 to T5 represent the five transects deployed at each site.
-    * Family: Fish family
+    * Family: Fish family identified in our survey.
-    * Genus: Fish genus
+    * Genus: Fish genus identified in our survey.
-    * Species: Fish species
+    * Species: Fish species identified in our survey.
     * Length: Observed fish total length, which is measured using stereo video systems.
 Unit: Centimeter.
     * Comment: Comments were written while labeling fish in stereo videos.
 Cf: fish species that is hard to be correctly identified to species level.
 S: fish schools.
 Five or six individuals were measured and averaged to represent the lengths of all individuals within the entire school.
 The number behind "S" denotes different fish schools in each transect, resetting to 1 at the start of each new transect.
     * a: Fish bayesian length-weight growth coefficient.
 Data from curated FishBase data *(Froese and Pauly 2025)*.